BalakrishnanBalasubramanian/build-mvn-deploy-rest/jbpm-build-deploy-automation.md

       </configuration>
     </server>
  ```
- 4. Finally run `mvn deploy` and the JAR file will get uploaded.
+ 4. Finally run `mvn deploy` from the location at which the project has been checked out and the JAR file will get uploaded into the Maven repository.

  5. Deploy the JAR installed into BC in step 4, using the below listed controller REST API.